 - Darnowski, C., J. Wheeler & E. J. Berry.
 2008.
 Reproductive biology of the endangered wildflower Senna hebecarpa II: germination and seedling emergence.

-- Berry, E. J. Darnowski, C, & Wheeler, J. Reproductive biology of northern wild senna (Senna hebecarpa): flowering phenology, fruit set, and a test for inbreeding depression.
-In review with the Journal of the Torrey Botanical Society.
+- Berry, E. J. Darnowski, C, & Wheeler, J. (2013) Reproductive biology of northern wild senna (Senna hebecarpa): flowering phenology, fruit set, and a test for inbreeding depression.
+Journal of the Torrey Botanical Society.
+140(1): 9-19.

 - Berry, E. J., Gorchov, D. L., & Endress, B. A. (2011).
 Source-sink population dynamics and sustainable leaf harvest of the understory palm Chamaedorea radicalis.
 In Liu, J., V. Hull, A. Morzillo, and J. Wiens (editors).
 Sources, sinks, and sustainability across landscapes.
 Cambridge University Press.